glsaacke/glsaacke/README.md

 A little about me:

 * 📖  Studying Management Information Systems at The University of Alabama
-* 💻   Software Engineer at Moultrie Mobile
+* 💻   Fullstack Software Engineer at Moultrie Mobile
 * ⚡  Track/Cross Country Student Athlete
 * ⚙️ Currently: learning React and Django
 * ✉️  You can contact me at [glsaacke@crimson.ua.edu](mailto:glsaacke@crimson.ua.edu)